Tomato Miel Du Mexique

-This round cherry tomato of Mexican origin produces a large crop of small to medium, very sweet fruits and indeed was originally called Mexican Honey.
-This vigorous plant is very productive and does well under drought conditions.
-It was first offered in the Seed Savers 1997 Yearbook by John Wyncoll, Bolton, England.
+This round cherry tomato of Mexican origin produces a large crop of small to medium very sweet fruits, and its French name means Mexican Honey.
+An unusually vigorous plant, it is very productive and actually does really well under drought conditions.
+A famous heirloom tomato, it was first offered in the Seed Savers 1997 Yearbook by John Wyncoll, Bolton, England.
 (Semi-Bush)

 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers are held in warm conditions until sprouts appear, which may take anywhere from 3-10 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
 Inadequate light is a frequent cause of failure of young seedlings.
 At about the time of last frost, set out seedlings into pots.
 Remove side-shoots and support the plant.